-All phenomena are of the mind; all names are attached by the mind.
-All phenomena arise out of mind; mind is the root of all phenomena.
-A sutra says, “When you know mind and arrive at its root source, you may be called a devotee.”
+All phenomena are of the mind; all names are attached to them by the mind.
+All phenomena arise out of the mind; the mind is the source of all phenomena.
+A sutra says, “When you know the mind and arrive at its root source, you may be called a devotee.”
 (Cleary)

-The mind is Beingness that has assumed limitation.
+Mind is consciousness that has assumed limitation.
 We are naturally unlimited until we assume a mind.
 Then the evolution begins of progressively limiting ourselves until we can no longer bear it.
 When life becomes altogether unbearable, we then start the devolution.
 We reverse the process by letting go of thoughts more and more until the complete peace and total freedom from thought is reestablished.
-(Session 10: “The Mind”)

 So this is a real human brain.
 This is the front of the brain, the back of the brain with the spinal cord hanging down, and this is how it would be positioned inside of my head.
 And when you look at the brain, it’s obvious that the two cerebral cortices are completely separate from one another.